standrze/chorus/README.md

 ./chorus
 ```

-This will create a client, construct the two agents and a `Conversation`, and call `Conversation.Start` with a prompt for a short Polish dialogue.
+This will create a client, construct the two agents and a `Conversation`, and call `Conversation.Start` with a prompt to begin the conversation.

 > 💡 **Note:** `Conversation.Start` is currently just a stub that validates there are at least two agents.
 It's the main place you'll extend the project to actually orchestrate multi‑turn agent chatter.